chef-boneyard/chef-dk/POLICYFILE_README.md

 Roles currently cannot be used in the `Policyfile.rb` run list, but will be supported in the future.

+### Policyfile Attributes

+The `Policyfile.rb` run_list will be able to have roles, which have attributes.
+The `Policyfile.rb` will also allow setting attributes directly.
+These will replace the role-level attributes in the precedence hierarchy.

 ### Multiple Run List Support

 This is intended to (at minimum) replace the functionality of override